JoKerDii/DS-FAS/docs/notes/questions3.md

 * **What is a language model and how to evaluate a language model?**

-  A *language model* estimates the probability of any sequence of words.
+  <u>A *language model* is a probability distribution over words or word sequences.
+It estimates the probability of any sequence of words</u>.
 The applications of language model is: text recognition, speech recognition, text to speech, sentence prediction, translation, named entity recognition.

   Evaluation methods: